MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-compute.md

 ### Design considerations

-- Seeing oversized compute workloads is not uncommon where much of the capacity is never utilized, which ultimately leads to a waste of energy.
+- Seeing oversized compute workloads is not uncommon where much of the capacity is never utilized, ultimately leading to a waste of energy.

-- Some datacenters and regions have a different carbon footprint than others.
-Understanding which available regions have a lower carbon footprint is important to make an informed decision about how and when our workloads should process data.
+- Some data centers and regions have a different carbon footprint than others.
+Understanding which available regions have a lower carbon footprint is essential to making an informed decision about how and when our workloads should process data.

-- Demands on applications can vary, and it is important to consider ways to stabilize the utilization to prevent over- or underutilization of resources, which can lead to unnecessary energy spill.
+- Demands on applications can vary, and it is essential to consider ways to stabilize the utilization to prevent over- or underutilization of resources, which can lead to unnecessary energy spills.

 ### Design recommendations

 - Utilize [auto-scaling](/azure/architecture/best-practices/auto-scaling) and bursting capabilities.
   - Consider that it may require tuning to prevent unnecessary scaling during short bursts of high demand, as opposed to a static increase in demand.
   - Consider the application architecture as part of scaling considerations.
-For example, logical components should scale independently to match the demand of that component, as opposed to scaling the entire application if only a portion of the components need scaling.
+For example, logical components should scale independently to match the demand of that component, as opposed to scaling the entire application if only a portion of the components needs scaling.

 - Run [batch workloads](/azure/architecture/data-guide/big-data/batch-processing) during low carbon intensity periods.
   - Potential tradeoffs may include the effort and time it takes to move to a low-carbon region.
-Additionally, migrating data between datacenters may not be carbon efficient, and the cost for new regions&mdash;including low-carbon regions&mdash;may be more expensive.
+Additionally, migrating data between data centers may not be carbon efficient, and the cost for new regions&mdash;including low-carbon regions&mdash;may be more expensive.

 - Optimize for [async access patterns](/azure/architecture/patterns/async-request-reply).
   - Queue and buffer requests that do not require immediate processing, then process in batch.
-Designing your applications in this way helps achieve a stable utilization, and helps flatten consumption to avoid spiky requests.
+Designing your applications in this way helps achieve a stable utilization and helps flatten consumption to avoid spiky requests.

 ## App modernization